CodeXAcademyTechnologies/springhill-code-102n2/README.md

 - data types:
 - variable:
 - console: A tool or interface that allows you to interact with a program or programming environment.
 It provides a way to display output, receive input, and execute commands or code snippets.
 The most common type of console you'll encounter is a developer console or browser console.
 It's a feature built into web browsers that allows developers to monitor and debug their web applications.

-JavaScript: What does a web site DO, while you are using it?

 ## Input and Output: Today we're going to learn one way we can collect user input, and a few ways we can use input to determine and produce output.